Our policy on school uniform is based on the notion that school uniform:

 In warmer weather, shorts or blue and white dresses may be more appropriate for primary pupils; however, we would ask senior students to continue to wear their winter uniform.
 In exceptionally hot weather, senior students may wear knee length grey or black shorts as we appreciate our students may overheat or become uncomfortable.

 We have always maintained that it is not appropriate for senior girls to wear summer dresses because in our view, it is not age-appropriate and does not reflect the principles listed above.

 We are also concerned about issues around hygiene and dignity when girls are dealing with their periods, where light coloured clothing can be an issue.

 For reasons of hygiene and safety, all pupils will need to change for PE lessons, including rebound therapy, into plimsolls or trainers with a white sole, a school team tee shirt and black shorts or tracksuit.
 Parents are asked to provide a drawstring PE bag which is labelled.
-It is particularly important for pupils to wear their PE kit for rebound therapy.
+Again, a generic tee shirt in the correct house colour is acceptable.

 Jewellery including watches is not permitted in school, with the exception of students in Sixth Form who will be expected to remove these items before sporting activities.
 Pupils with pierced ears can wear small studs only and they must be removed before PE lessons or covered with tape (micropore or similar).
 The school cannot accept responsibility for such items.